Clicketyclick/TipsAndTricks/docs/TotalCmd/Default rename mask in Multi-rename tool/README.md

 > Is there a way to redefine the default rename mask in Totalcmd's Multi-rename tool?

+changes to the names.” ([ghisler.ch](https://www.ghisler.ch/wiki/index.php/Multi-rename_tool "Multi-rename tool - TotalcmdWiki")[^1])

+The practical way is to save your preferred rename mask as a preset, then tell Total Commander to load that preset whenever the Multi-Rename Tool opens.

 <!--
 Yes, you can redefine the default rename mask in Total Commander's Multi-Rename Tool.
 -->